thewca/wca-regulations/wca-regulations.md

         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
         - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".
 - A4) Starting the solve:
-    - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
+    - A4b) The competitor places his hands on the elevated sensor unit of the timer.
+His fingers must be touching the sensors with palms down.
 Penalty: time penalty (+2 seconds).
         - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
     - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer (thus starting the timer).
         - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).